ThaminduNirmal/Sleeperwood-Villa/README.md

 - Availability shows empty or errors:
   - Confirm iCal URLs in `src/lib/availabilityConfig.js`
+  - In production, verify env vars are present in Vercel (All Environments) and redeploy
   - Retry with `?refresh=1` and check server logs
 - Favicon not visible in SERP:
   - Ensure `/logo.PNG` is deployed and accessible